-- 25 If GSA selects the TVA Site for acquisition, the existing TVA-owned office complex would be demolished - 26 prior to property transfer.
-TVA is currently preparing its own NEPA document to assess impacts of potential - 27 demolition activities related to these structures.
-GSA would not undertake demolishing the TVA-owned - 28 buildings of the TVA Site.
-Any demolition activities would be analyzed within the scope of TVA's NEPA - 29 review.
-If the building owned by the Dillard Partnership needed to be demolished based on the final design - 30 plan, GSA would be responsible for demolition of that structure.
-If the GSA selects the Stadium Site, - 31 demolition of the existing AT&T Field likely would occur prior to property transfer and would not be the - 32 responsibility of GSA.
-However, this remains unconfirmed at this time, and this EA therefore considers the - 33 potential demolition of the existing stadium as part of the Proposed Action.
-If GSA selects the 8th Street - 34 Site for acquisition, demolition of existing structures would be GSA's responsibility.
-This EA assesses - 35 potential impacts resulting from demolition activities conducted by GSA at the 8th Street Site. - 36 Once cleared, construction is expected to require approximately 2.5 to 3 years to complete.
-The exact length - 37 and start date of the construction phase depends on the site selected.
-Regardless of which site is selected, - 38 GSA anticipates construction of the proposed Courthouse to be substantially complete by June 2030. - 39 Throughout the construction phase, GSA anticipates that 50 to 500 construction workers may be onsite at - 40 any given time.
-The high end of this range represents peak construction, which would require higher - 41 numbers of workers.
-Peak construction would also be characterized by a higher number of truck trips - 42 delivering supplies and hauling away waste.
-Demolition and construction would take place primarily during - 43 normal business hours.
-All construction and demolition waste would be disposed of and recycled at - authorized facilities.
-44
+If GSA selects the TVA Site for acquisition, the existing TVA-owned office complex would be demolished prior to property transfer.
+TVA is currently preparing its own NEPA document to assess impacts of potential demolition activities related to these structures.
+GSA would not undertake demolishing the TVA-owned buildings of the TVA Site.
+Any demolition activities would be analyzed within the scope of TVA's NEPA review.
+If the building owned by the Dillard Partnership needed to be demolished based on the final design plan, GSA would be responsible for demolition of that structure.
+Therefore, this EA does not assess impacts associated with demolition activities on the TVA-owned property but does assess impacts resulting from potential demolition activities on the property owned by the Dillard Partnership.
+If the GSA selects the Stadium Site, demolition of the existing AT&T Field likely would occur prior to property transfer and would not be the responsibility of GSA.
+However, this remains unconfirmed at this time, and this EA therefore considers the potential demolition of the existing stadium as part of the Proposed Action.
+If GSA selects the 8th Street Site for acquisition, demolition of existing structures would be GSA's responsibility.
+This EA assesses potential impacts resulting from demolition activities conducted by GSA at the 8th Street Site.

+Once cleared, construction is expected to require approximately 2.5 to 3 years to complete.
+The exact length and start date of the construction phase depends on the site selected.
+Regardless of which site is selected, GSA anticipates construction of the proposed Courthouse to be substantially complete by June 2030.

+Throughout the construction phase, GSA anticipates that 50 to 500 construction workers may be onsite at any given time.
+The high end of this range represents peak construction, which would require higher numbers of workers.
+Peak construction would also be characterized by a higher number of truck trips delivering supplies and hauling away waste.
+Demolition and construction would take place primarily during normal business hours.
+All construction and demolition waste would be disposed of and recycled at authorized facilities.

-1 2.2.2 Operations
+2.2.2 Operations

-- 2 Operations at the proposed Courthouse would be comparable to existing conditions at the existing - 3 courthouse but would be more efficient due to consolidation of court-related functions, improved security, - 4 and increased capacity for future expansion.
-Ongoing maintenance would be required for newly constructed - 5 facilities.
-A minimal increase in operational staff is anticipated as part of the Proposed Action, as the - 6 proposed Courthouse would support two additional courtrooms (one active district and one magistrate), two - 7 additional judges' chambers (one senior district judge and one visiting district judge), and associated - 8 supporting staff. - 9 Once the proposed Courthouse becomes operational, GSA would explore alternative use options for the - 10 existing courthouse.
-If a suitable tenant cannot be found or if future reuse is not feasible, GSA may consider - disposal options for the building.
-Future renovation or disposal of the existing courthouse is not considered - part of this Proposed Action, is not assessed within this EA, and would require analysis in future NEPA - documentation.
+Operations at the proposed Courthouse would be comparable to existing conditions at the existing courthouse but would be more efficient due to consolidation of court-related functions, improved security, and increased capacity for future expansion.
+Ongoing maintenance would be required for newly constructed facilities.
+A minimal increase in operational staff is anticipated as part of the Proposed Action, as the proposed Courthouse would support two additional courtrooms (one active district and one magistrate), two additional judges' chambers (one senior district judge and one visiting district judge), and associated supporting staff.
+This EA assesses the potential impacts associated with operation of the proposed Courthouse.

+Once the proposed Courthouse becomes operational, GSA would explore alternative use options for the existing courthouse.
+If a suitable tenant cannot be found or if future reuse is not feasible, GSA may consider disposal options for the building.
+Future renovation or disposal of the existing courthouse is not considered part of this Proposed Action, is not assessed within this EA, and would require analysis in future NEPA documentation.

-14 2.3 No Action Alternative
+2.3 No Action Alternative